Skip to content

 Ketamine Treatment Options

 Despite it not causing severe withdrawal symptoms and not being known for overdose deaths, ketamine addiction is a serious problem.
-Ketamine is taxing on your body and can cause something known as ketamine bladder syndrome, a severe and irreversible damage to your urinary tract.
+Ketamine is taxing on your body and can cause something known as ketamine bladder syndrome, severe and irreversible damage to your urinary tract.
 There are stories of people needing a new bladder because of ketamine abuse.
 Although overdosing isn’t a concern, what it does to your body is and must be addressed immediately.

 Detox will last anywhere from three days to a week and is the best chance you have for meaningful and long-term change.
 Once medical staff deems you clear, you’ll move into the next level of care, allowing you to get to the root of your addiction and provide some clarity as to why you began abusing the drug in the first place.
 Each person is different, so this process will differ from one person to the next.
-During ketamine addiction treatment, you’ll go through various therapies, including cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), and other options the team sees necessary for your recovery.
+During ketamine addiction treatment, you’ll go through various addiction therapies, including cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), and other options the team sees necessary for your recovery.

 Addiction is extremely powerful, and many of us won’t even know we’ve become addicted to ketamine.
 At this point, you’re already in too deep and will benefit greatly.
 Addiction treatment will open your eyes to the damage you’ve caused and give you a roadmap on how you can fix it.